smoli/dapentry/Readme.md

 ### Language/Interpreter
 * [ ] Language Version annotation
 * [ ] extend parser to recognize 43.34% as  the number 0.4334
+* [ ] extend parder to recognise 1e12 as the number it is
 * [ ] Maybe configure what kind of Parameter-Class to use for a given token type.
 This removes dependency of Point2D from core runtime

 ### Library